alexhagiopol/deep_learning_packages/README.md

     source activate deep-learning
     python cnn_tf_example.py

-OPTIONAL: Verify that the carnd-term1 environment was created in your environments:
+OPTIONAL: Verify that the `deep-learning` environment was created in your environments:

     conda info --envs